spencer-shadley/completed-class/15-project-2-part-1/1-tuesday/activities/02-Stu_Eslint-Example/README.md

 # Eslint Example

-In this example we will use eslint to fix issues a calculator app.
+In this example we will setup ESLint.

 ## Instructions